 Dinoverse has a deinonychus pack with an extremely structured social hierarchy and set of mores.
 They even punish members they think have withheld food from the group.
 One of them also learns how to make fire and many other things by watching a human do it.
 They're scaly, highly dextrous, fast, and can take huge prey.

 The Dino Riders toy line had not one, but two different sets with a Deinonychus.
-Until the introduction of a Rulon Quetzalcoatlus, it was therefore the only species that was ridden both by the heroes as well as by the evil guys.
+Until the introduction of a Rulon Quetzalcoatlus, it was therefore the only species that was ridden both by the heroes and the bad guys.

 The Jurassic Park toy line had a dozen different variations of the franchise's "trademark" dinosaur, the Velociraptor, ranging from simple repaints to completely different molds.
 Oh, and two Utahraptors.
 And three mutant raptors (from the Chaos Effect toyline, whcih featured mutant dinosaurs and ugly recolours of existing toys) - one a mix between it and an Archaeopteryx that, in flavor text, ambushed from the sky, the second a dark-blue recolor of previous velociraptors, stated to be faster, more active, smarter, and extremely sadistic, and a cross between Parasaurolophus and Deinonychus, who would chase prey into waters to tire/drown them.

 Interestingly, some of the raptors have their hands set up correctly (palms inwards), while others have their palms facing down.